Batts of mineral wool insulation stacked together

 Rockwool insulation is straightforward to work with.
 Firm, dense batts of Rockwool can be easily cut with an insulation saw or a long, serrated knife rented from your local DIY outlet.

 The batts will not be affected by weather conditions if stored outside.
-Even if they get wet, the water beads will simply roll off the fibers instead of soaked in.
+Even if they get wet, the water beads will simply roll off the fibers instead of soaking in.

-However, the insulation does not come with any foil or kraft paper to act as a vapor barrier, so an independent permeable membrane might need to be installed for maximum efficiency.
+However, the insulation has no foil or kraft paper to act as a vapor barrier, so an independent permeable membrane might need to be installed for maximum efficiency.

 Great Soundproofing Ability

-Rockwool insulation is thicker, denser, and heavier than other common types of insulating material, such as fiberglass.
-While this might cause slight inconvenience during transportation, it also results in excellent, built-in soundproofing that few other materials can offer.
+Stone wool insulation is thicker, denser, and heavier than other common types of insulating material, such as fiberglass insulation.
+While this might cause slight inconvenience during transportation, it also results in excellent built-in soundproofing that few other materials offer.

-The insulation batts can effectively slow the transmission of soundwaves, reducing (or sometimes wholly blocking) the unwanted noises of traffic, construction, or other activities taking place outside your home.
+The insulation batts can effectively slow the transmission of soundwaves, reducing (or sometimes wholly blocking) the unwanted noises of traffic, construction, or other activities outside your home.

 With a density of about 1.7 pounds per cubic foot, Rockwool can dampen sound by 10 to 15 decibels.
 The exceptional sound-deadening capability makes it the perfect insulating material for bedrooms, music studios, and media rooms.